-- Jason Petrie.
-Jason Petrie is currently the Senior Footwear Designer of Nike.
+Jason Petrie.
+Jason Petrie is currently a Senior Footwear Designer at Nike.
 In the world of sneakers, he is considered as one of the 50 most influential people.
-As a kid, his first Nike pair was the Air Alpha Force back in the 80s.
+As a kid back in the 80s, his first Nike pair was the Air Alpha Force.
 He purchased the pair for $65 after selling all his G.I.
 Joe toy collection at a yard sale.
 This young lad from North Carolina dreamed of becoming a Nike designer.
 He wrote the company letters, and drew pages of shoe designs.
 But prior to being part of Nike, he was a designer for Fila.
-When Kobe Bryant’s contract with Adidas was about to end, Jason had created potential designs for the latter.
+When Kobe Bryant’s contract with Adidas was about to end, Jason had created potential designs for the him.

 About the same period, the young LeBron started to rise to fame and Jason knew about him when he became the cover of SLAM Magazine.
 In 2003, Jason entered Nike and it made him glad when LeBron and Nike signed a seven-year contract in the same year.

-Jason has been working on LeBron James shoes for over a decade starting with the LeBron 7.
-Recently, he designed the LeBron 15 which debuted in a fashion show on October 17, 2017 in the Ghost colorway and released on October 28th of the same year.
-For every shoe he designs, he desires to be innovative in each process.
+Jason has been working on LeBron James shoes for over a decade, starting with the LeBron 7.
+Recently, he designed the LeBron 15 which debuted in the Ghost colorway in a fashion show on October 17, 2017.
+The shoe was released on October 28th .
+For every shoe he designs, he desires to be innovative.
 He mentions in an interview the three rules in designing each of LeBron’s signature shoe:

 -“Lock me down so I can fly.”
 This adage came from LBJ himself.